worldline Direct

 • A field indicating whether our platform can store the payment data as an account on file for subsequent payments.

-• A field indicating whether the method allows recurring payments.
+• A field indicating whether the method allows Card On File.

 • A field indicating whether the payment method uses redirection to a third party.